Modern Slavery and Human Trafficking Statement

 To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business our Modern Slavery Policy is included in our Employee Handbook.

-We provide training to all members of staff and this has been incorporated into our induction programme.
+We provide training to all team members and this has been incorporated into our induction programme.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Achieve Together’s slavery and human trafficking statement for the financial year ending 5th April 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Achieve together’s slavery and human trafficking statement for the financial year ending 5th April 2021.

 It has been approved by the Board of Directors, who will review and update it annually.